rails/rails/guides/source/upgrading_ruby_on_rails.md

 When you define a `after_rollback` or `after_commit` callback, you will receive a deprecation warning about this upcoming change.
-When you are ready, you can opt into the new behvaior and remove the deprecation warning by adding following configuration to your `config/application.rb`:
+When you are ready, you can opt into the new behavior and remove the deprecation warning by adding following configuration to your `config/application.rb`: